Tag: Best Project Management Books

 - Project Pain Reliever: A Just-In-Time Handbook for Anyone Managing Projects

-by Dave Garrett As many as 36 seasoned project managers, including popular authors Peter Taylor, Elizabeth Harrin, Cornelius Fichtner and Wrike CEO Andrew Filev, got together to share solutions for many common project management challenges.
+As many as 36 seasoned project managers, including popular authors Peter Taylor, Elizabeth Harrin, Cornelius Fichtner and Wrike CEO Andrew Filev, got together to share solutions for many common project management challenges.

 What’s the best way to motivate your project team?
 Where should you start if every task is a “top priority?”
 This handbook answers these and many other questions, and entertains you with funny project management stories.